opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ### Values

-- Default value: ["data", "ml"]
+- Default value: `["data", "ml"]`

-## Enable/Disable Remote Inference
+## Enable remote inference

-This setting allows admin to enable/disable the remote inference on the cluster.
-It is by default set to `true`.
-When disabled, users will not be able to register/deploy/predict any remote model nor create any connector for remote inference
+This setting allows a cluster admin to enable remote inference on the cluster.
+If this setting is `false`, users will not be able to run register, deploy, or predict operations on any externally hosted model or create any connector for remote inference.

 ### Setting